-Each staff employee is encouraged to discuss with the Vice President for Administrative Affairs, or his representative, the terms of employment, including hours, compensation and working conditions.
+Each staff employee is encouraged to discuss with the Vice President for Administration, or designee, the terms of employment, including hours, compensation and working conditions.

 The responsibility for administration of staff employment policies and procedures is delegated to the Vice President for Finance and Personnel under the executive authority of the President of the University.